BrianRagazzi/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

 ``Ubuntu Server 16.04 LTS (HVM), SSD Volume Type``

+There are hundreds of AMIs available in each region that you may use, but I have confirmed that the following are compatible with the free tier.

-Use the following table to identify the 'imageId' for your region.
+Use the following table to identify the 'ImageId' for your region.

 .. list-table::
    :widths: 25, 25, 25, 25, 25, 25